CalebFenton/dex-oracle/README.md

 ### Step 4.
 Connect a Device or Emulator

-_You must have either an emulator running or a device plugged in for Oracle to work._
+_You must have either an emulator running or a device plugged in for Oracle to work.
+The minimum required android version is 5.0!_

 Oracle needs to execute  methods on an live Android system.
 This can either be on a device or an emulator (preferred).
 If it's a device, _make sure you don't mind running potentially hostile code on it_.